 The result?
-We got question that we thought were ‘old hat’ and basics we had covered eons ago.
-Questions we’d never dare ask ourselves but which probably occupy the mind of very visitor to our website.
+We got questions that we thought were ‘old hat’ and basics we had covered eons ago.
+Questions we’d never dare ask ourselves but which probably occupy the mind of every visitor to our website.
 ‘What is inbound marketing?‘, ‘What is internet marketing?’, ‘How does search engine optimization work?’, ‘What’s the difference?’, ‘Why do we use WordPress?’, and on and on.
 And there you’ve got a ton of blog content ideas that you’ll start to see published on our site in the coming weeks and months.

 While not entirely surprising, it can be disheartening.
 Because the truth of the matter is that this has more to say about the failings of our marketing communications than it does about the employee.
-A fact that should be reinforced with the employee over and over again.
+This a fact that should be reinforced with the employee over and over again.
 NO question is a stupid question.
 Encourage them to explain any confusion that may exist in areas you may have left unclear to someone not already involved in your business.
 Move from finding out what those questions may be that a new employee or prospective customer could have and let this new person explain away any confusion.

 After all, if an employee reading your content still doesn’t ‘get’ what you do, then neither will a prospective buyer.